mkganyago/SpectralEvolutionFileReader/README.md

 ### Function 1

-read_sed(file_path)
+`read_sed(file_path)`

 Reads a single .sed file, extracts metadata, and returns a list containing both the metadata and spectral data.

 Arguments:

-    file_path: Character string specifying the path to the data file.
+`file_path`: Character string specifying the path to the data file.

 Returns:

 A list with two elements:

-    metadata: A named list containing the metadata extracted from the .sed file.
+`metadata`: A named list containing the metadata extracted from the .sed file.
-    data: A data frame containing the spectral data.
+`data`: A data frame containing the spectral data.

 ## Example usage 1 (see usage examples script)